OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 Second, you acknowledge and agree that each affiliate of Evernote shall be a third party beneficiary to these Terms and that such other companies shall be entitled to directly enforce, and rely upon, any provision of these Terms which confers a benefit on (or provides rights in favor of) them.
 Other than this, no other person or company shall be a third party beneficiary to these Terms.

 Finally, the section headings in these Terms of Service are for convenience only and have no legal or contractual effect.

+In the event of a conflict, the English language version shall govern.